valyakin/new-obyteorg/docroot/user/pages/03.platform/10.blackbytes/_article/article.md

         <div class="title">Using Smart Contracts in your apps</div>
         <p>
             For developers interested in creating a privacy token on Obyte, see the documentation about
-            <a href="">token creation</a>, including creation of privacy tokens, on the developer resource portal.
+            <a href="https://developer.obyte.org/issuing-assets-on-byteball" target="_blank">token creation</a>, including creation of privacy tokens, on the developer resource portal.
         </p>
     </div>
 </div>